Metabolic challenges at CHDR

 In overcoming this challenge, CHDR has successfully validated and applied multiple metabolic challenges in clinical studies, varying from relatively simple oral challenges to complex hormone clamp studies.
 Implementation of these metabolic challenges in a compound’s clinical development programme enables efficient bridging between preclinical experiments and early clinical development stages, including the first administration to the relevant patient population.

 Assessment of intervention effect

 CHDR has experience with several metabolic interventions, including:

 - Glucose transporter modulators

 Characterisation of populations

 CHDR has performed several studies to characterise different populations.
-Some examples are:
+Such studies include:

 - The glucagon challenge response of type 2 diabetes mellitus patients on insulin therapy versus oral antidiabetic treatment

 - The oral glucose tolerance test response in healthy volunteers versus type 2 diabetes mellitus patients